Structural Pruning for Diffusion Models: Structrual Pruning for Diffusion Models

 \paragraph{Taylor Score over Pruned Timesteps.}

 In Equation \ref{eqn:reweighted_pruning_target}, we try to remove some ``unimportant'' timesteps in the diffusion process so as to enable an efficient and stable approximation for partial steps.
-Our observations lead us to two key findings.
+Our empirical results as will be discussed in the experiments, indicate two key findings.
 Firstly, we note that the timesteps responsible for generating content are not exclusively found towards the end of the diffusion process ($t \rightarrow T$).
 Instead, there are numerous noisy and redundant timesteps that contribute minorly to the overall generation, which is similar to the observations in the related work~\cite{lyu2022accelerating}.
-Secondly, through our experiments, we discovered that employing the full-step objective can sometimes yield suboptimal results compared to using a partial objective.
+Secondly, we discovered that employing the full-step objective can sometimes yield suboptimal results compared to using a partial objective.
 We attribute this negative impact to the presence of converged gradients in the noisy steps ($t \rightarrow T$).
-As mentioned earlier, the Taylor approximation in Equation \ref{eqn:taylor} comprises both first-order gradients and higher-order terms.
-When the loss $\mathcal{L}_t$ converges, the loss curve is predominantly influenced by the higher-order terms rather than the gradients we utilize.
-In a diffusion model, the loss term $\mathcal{L}_t$ rapidly approaches 0 as $t \rightarrow T$.
-For example, on a pre-trained diffusion model for CIFAR-10, the relative loss $\frac{\mathcal{L}_t}{\mathcal{L}_{max}}$ decreases to 0.05 when $t=250$.
+Taylor approximation in Equation \ref{eqn:taylor} comprises both first-order gradients and higher-order terms.
+When the loss $\mathcal{L}_t$ converges, the loss curve is predominantly influenced by the higher-order terms rather than the first-order gradients we utilize.
+Our experiments on several datasets and diffusion models show that the loss term $\mathcal{L}_t$ rapidly approaches 0 as $t \rightarrow T$.
+For example in Figure \ref{fig:timestep_pruning}, on a pre-trained diffusion model for CIFAR-10, the relative loss $\frac{\mathcal{L}_t}{\mathcal{L}_{max}}$ decreases to 0.05 when $t=250$.
 Consequently, a full Taylor expansion can accumulate a considerable amount of noisy gradients from these converged or unimportant steps, resulting in an inaccurate estimation of weight importance.

-The above observations naturally lead to a simple and practical thresholding strategy for determining the weighting strategy.
+Considering the significant impact of larger timesteps, it is necessary to incorporate them for importance estimation.
+To address this problem, Equation \ref{eqn:reweighted_pruning_target} naturally provides a simple and practical thresholding strategy for pruning.
 To achieve this, we introduce a threshold parameter $\mathcal{T}$ based on the relative loss $\frac{\mathcal{L}_t}{\mathcal{L}_{max}}$.
-Timesteps with a relative loss below this threshold, i.e., $\frac{\mathcal{L}_t}{\mathcal{L}_{max}} < \mathcal{T}$, are considered uninformative and are disregarded by setting $\alpha_t=0$, which yields the finalized importance score:
+Those timesteps with a relative loss below this threshold, i.e., $\frac{\mathcal{L}_t}{\mathcal{L}_{max}} < \mathcal{T}$, are considered uninformative and are disregarded by setting $\alpha_t=0$, which yields the finalized importance score: